bleda/cursor.nvim/README.md

 1. **Context Detection**: The plugin automatically detects whether you're in normal or visual mode
 2. **Floating Window**: When you press `<leader>oc`, a floating window appears for input
-3. **Context Inclusion**: Your selected text or current line is automatically included as context
+3. **Context Inclusion**: File references with line numbers are automatically included as context (e.g., `@file.lua:10-15`)
+4. **Smart Reuse**: If a Cursor agent tab is already open, it reuses that tab instead of creating a new one
-4. **Cursor Integration**: The prompt and context are sent to Cursor agent via CLI
+5. **Cursor Integration**: The prompt and file reference are sent to Cursor agent via CLI
-5. **Split Window**: Cursor agent opens in a split window for interaction
+6. **Split Window**: Cursor agent opens in a split window for interaction

 ## Requirements